 Step 5: Transfer at least one out-of-state account to a Florida banking institution.
 If you bank with a national bank such as Bank of America, or JP Morgan Chase, or Wells Fargo, don’t forget to change your address on at least one of your bank accounts.

 Step 6: Change your address on your Federal Tax Return to show your new Florida address.
 When you file your state income tax return, notify the state that you are now a Florida resident.

 You should also notify the Social Security Administration of your new Florida address.
 You could also direct Social Security to direct deposit your Social Security check into your Florida bank account.

 Step 7: Apply for the Florida homestead exemption if you purchase a home rather than rent one.
-This will help to establish your domicile in Florida and it will also provide for a property tax cut benefits and asset protection. for your home in case you ever file for bankruptcy.
+This will help to establish your domicile in Florida and it will also provide for a property tax cut benefit and asset protection for your home in case you ever file for bankruptcy.

 The Florida Save Our Home Act provides that if you qualify for a homestead exemption, $50,000 of your assessed property value is exempt from taxation.
 In addition, your property’s assessed value is limited to 3 percent increases per year.